msssm/MultiLevelEvacuation_with_custom_C_code/README.md

 ## References

+Bibliographic References:
+Disaster Spreading:
+Buzna, Lubos et al. (2008): Efficient Response to Cascading Disaster Spreading.
+Simonsen, Invge et al. (2007): Stationary Network Load Models Underestimate Vulnerability to Cascading Failures Anderson, Göran (2007): Modelling and Analysis of Electric Power Systems, Power Flow Analysis Fault Analysis Power Systems Dynamics and Stability
+Nasiruzzaman, A.B.M. et al. : Transient Stability Assessment of Smart Power System using Complex Networks Framework

+Pedestrian Dynamics:
+Schadschneider, Andreas et al. (2002): CA Approach to Collective Phenomena in Pedestrian Dynamics Helbling, Dirk et al. (2000): Simulating dynamical features of escape panic Helbling, Dirk - Molnar, Peter (1995): Social Force Model for Pedestrians Dynamics Helbling, Dirk et al. (2005): Self-Organized Pedestrian Crowd Dynamics: Experiments, Simulations, and Design Solutions

+The base model will be "Disaster Spreading" but as listed above, it is highly possible that some aspects of papers about "Evacuation Bottlneck" will be included.

+Our idea of the simulation might go in a similar direction as the one of the "Airplane Evacuation 2011 FS".

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)
 (Code / Projects Reports of the previous year)